thinkshout/feeding-texas/_press/2015/11/Media-Tip-Sheet-Resources-for-Thanksgiving-Hunger-Stories.md

 * An improving job and wage market is slowly taking the pressure off anti-hunger programs like SNAP (aka food stamps).
 [Read more on our blog](http://www.feedingtexas.org/).
 * Your [local food bank](http://www.feedingtexas.org/help/) will host opportunities to donate and volunteer throughout the holiday season.

-Feeding Texas is a statewide network of food banks leading a unified effort for a hunger-free Texas.
+Feeding Texas leads a unified effort for a hunger-free Texas.
 Our expertise in food banking, food insecurity / poverty, public nutrition programs and nutrition education is at your disposal.

 ##